smart-on-fhir/smart-on-fhir.github.io/sandbox/register/index.md

 ## Overview

-In order to run your app against the SMART public sandbox, you will first need to register your app with out authorization service (i.e. create a new client).
+In order to run your app against the SMART public sandbox, you will first need to register your app with our authorization service (i.e. create a new client).
 There are three ways to do this that we offer.

  * The easiest way to register your app is by using our *Quick Registration Form* below.
 The form